Myths and Facts

 Myth: Chemicals/pesticides will kill bed bugs.

 Fact: Pesticide application alone will not kill bed bugs at all stages.
-Successful treatment depends on an Integrated Pest Management approach to bed bug control which involves, vacuuming, and steaming, laundering belongings, sealing areas and gaps where bed bugs can hide.
-Do not use over the counter pest control products or home remedies such as kerosene.
+Successful treatment depends on an Integrated Pest Management approach to bed bug control, which involves vacuuming, steaming and laundering belongings, and sealing areas and gaps where bed bugs can hide.
+Do not use over-the-counter pest control products or home remedies such as kerosene.